Inspecting Your Roof for Winter Damage

 Taking these steps to inspect your roof for winter damage each spring can help lengthen the life of your roof and minimize costly repairs.

-A roof helps regulate the temperature inside the home all through the year and safeguards the residents from all kinds of climatic conditions.
+A roof helps regulate the temperature inside the home throughout the year and safeguards the residents from all kinds of climatic conditions.
 Spring is a marvelous time to evaluate the damage to your roof because by then the snow would have melted and you get a clear look at the shingles.

 No Rush